-According to Section 15, where there is a contract for the sale of goods by description, there is an implied condition that the goods shall correspond with implied condition, the buyer can avoid the contract and reject the goods return the sweet and avoid the contract.
+According to Section 15, where there is a contract for the sale of goods by description, there is an implied condition that the goods shall correspond with the description.
+If the goods do not correspond with implied condition, the buyer can avoid the contract and reject the goods return the sweet and avoid the contract.